dkl/launchpad-freebasic.dkl/readme.txt

 What to do here:

-  ./freebasic-bootstrap-x86.sh
-    Creates the bootstrap package for x86.
-This involves compiling FB, so the host must be set up accordingly.
-    This is best done on x86 (i.e. using a x86 fbc).
-Doing it on x86_64 (with a x86_64 fbc) should work too, but there's a bigger chance of running into bugs due to the cross-compiling.

-  ./freebasic-bootstrap-x86_64.sh
-    Same for x86_64
+  ./debian-freebasic-bootstrap.sh
+    Builds the freebasic-bootstrap Debian source package.

   ./update-fbc-bootstrap.sh
     Creates the "upstream" tarball for the freebasic-bootstrap package: fbc sources + precompiled .asm/.c.
+This involves compiling FB, so the host must be set up accordingly.
 Version number = fbversion-N, where N allows making updates without changing the base fbversion.
 These can't be rebuilt everytime the Debian packages are made, because different timestamps etc. would cause the tarball to change.

   1. For packaging a new FB version, update the version number in config.sh 1.1.
 Generate new fbc-bootstrap tarball: